sxjczzl/Homebrew-brew/docs/Migrating-A-Formula-To-A-Tap.md

 2. Create a pull request to the original tap deleting the formula file and add it to `tap_migrations.json` with a commit message like `gv: migrating to homebrew/science`.
 3. Put a link for each pull request in the other pull request so the maintainers can merge them both at once.

-Congratulations, you've moved a formula to a tap!
+Congratulations, you’ve moved a formula to a tap!